Get the app in the App Store and on Google Play!

 Excerpt from ERG Guide 140 [Oxidizers]:

+CAUTION: Ammonium nitrate products may explode if involved in fire or contaminated with hydrocarbons (fuels), organic matter, other contaminants or when hot molten and contained.
+Treat as an explosive (ERG Guide 112).
 These substances will accelerate burning when involved in a fire.
 Some may decompose explosively when heated or involved in a fire.
 May explode from heat or contamination.
 Some will react explosively with hydrocarbons (fuels).
 May ignite combustibles (wood, paper, oil, clothing, etc.).
 Containers may explode when heated.
 Runoff may create fire or explosion hazard.
-(ERG, 2020)
+(ERG, 2024)

 Health Hazard